10 June 2026 · Teaching Space 4 Room 301, One Pool Street, London, E20 2AF· 09:30–18:00

 | 🏥 Clinical | Can you trust an AI in the ICU? |

-| 🏠 Housing | Is this dataset good enough for housing decisions? |
+| 🏠 Housing | Can you trust a dataset used for housing decisions? |

 | 🤖 Robotics | Can your robotics evidence be trusted beyond the lab? |